mossbutter/IMG2TXT/README.md

 ## Set-up:
-Change the tesseract directory, yours may be the same
+In script.py, change the tesseract directory, yours may be the same
 ```
 pytesseract.pytesseract.tesseract_cmd=r'/usr/bin/tesseract'
 ```